NewVivly x Aquin — Structuring Social Data for AI. Read the case study

 Jailbreak taxonomy

-The six attack vectors that Aquin's red team system probes map onto a taxonomy of known jailbreak families.
-Understanding the taxonomy matters because different attack families have different mitigations, different data-side sources, and different mechanistic signatures in the model's internal representations.
-A model that is robust to prompt injection but brittle to role confusion has a different training data problem than one that is robust to both but fails on multi-turn extraction.
+The six attack vectors map onto a taxonomy of known jailbreak families.
+Different attack families have different mitigations, different data-side sources, and different mechanistic signatures in the model's internal representations.
+A model that is robust to prompt injection but brittle to role confusion has a different training data problem than one that fails on multi-turn extraction.

 Role Confusion